IdleLands/IdleLands3/docs/API.md

 plugin:chat:sendmessage | text, channel, route | Send a chat message. plugin:combat:retrieve | battleName, playerName | Retrieve a battle from the database. plugin:global:allmaps |  | Get all maps for the global page display.
+Cannot be logged in to execute this function. plugin:global:allpets |  | Get all pets for the global page display.
 Cannot be logged in to execute this function. plugin:global:allplayers |  | Get all players for the global page display.
 Cannot be logged in to execute this function. plugin:gm:teleport | targetName, teleData | Mod only.
 Teleport a user to a location. plugin:gm:toggleachievement | targetName, achievement | Mod only.
 Toggle a permanent achievement for the target.